janraasch/janraaschcom/content/resume.md

 _»Digitalization is an opportunity.
 We use its potential for meaningful change.«_

-Roles: Fullstack Web Developer.
+Roles: Full Stack Developer.
 Project Manager.
 Business Strategist.
 Sales Agent.
 Marketeer.

 During my time at tevim, we were a tight-knit agency/team of five experienced software developers, so everybody had the opportunity (and responsibility) to chip in on different roles.
 There was a lot of room for personal development and knowledge sharing all whilst working very closely with a range of different customers.